Training Program

 6. Assessment Seminar

 This seminar focuses on clinical assessment and case conceptualization with particular emphasis on a therapeutic use of assessment.
-This area is currently being reviewed for modification.
+It covers a variety of assessment tools utilized for various diagnoses and therapy interventions.

 7. Psychiatric Consultation Seminar